-I bring to this work five years of management consulting and sustainability advisory work experience, additional applied social research and evaluative inquiry experience, and a passion for learning.
+I bring to this work extensive management consulting and sustainability advisory work experience, as well as applied social research and evaluative inquiry experience, and a passion for learning.
 My early career experience in the advertising industry and as a freelance writer enables me to incorporate strategic communications.

 For further information on my research and writing see the ‘Research’ page